JWLorenzo/COS_598_Homework_4/README.md

 # Sources/Elaboration (mini-writeup?):
 - Since I'm using a hex-based system, I found a blog online about implementation of hex-based geometry in code. https://www.redblobgames.com/grids/hexagons/
-- To calculate influence, I based my algorithm off their algorithm for distance calculations for a double width tile format and then modified it to iterate over ranges.
-I used a double width coordinate system because it seemed like it would be the easies to implement when translating from a grid-based to hex-based.

 - I used this source because no doubt would this have been a waaay easier assignment if I decided to use grid based, but I saw the insanely cool work that Sophie(?) did with the isometric view and it inspired me to do something cool for this one as well.
 It also gave me a good opportunity to gain a greater understanding of pygame because I haven't actually used it all that much, so it was a learning experience into how to optimize calculations for video games because I noticed that the influence example you showed us in class got waaay slower when I tooled around with it by printing out each iteration.
 It progressively got slower, so I realized that iterating over every tile to calculate influence wasn't going to cut it.
 To optimize it, I decided to make an influence function that notes a given criteria.

+- I also used this link because they had an implementation of A* and a path reconstructor. https://www.redblobgames.com/pathfinding/a-star/implementation.html#python-astar

+    - I presume using these / this source isn't problematic since they're just textbook algorithms we've used before.

+- I got the images from here: https://github.com/BryantCabrera/Settlers-of-Catan

+- To calculate influence, I based my algorithm off their algorithm for distance calculations for a double width tile format and then modified it to iterate over ranges.
+I used a double width coordinate system because it seemed like it would be the easies to implement when translating from a grid-based to hex-based.